isaiahshall/Local-LLaMA-Email-Agent/Readme.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 You can also open an issue if you find bugs or have feature suggestions.

+## Project Roadmap

+The following is a planned list of enhancements and features that we aim to implement in the future.
+This roadmap is subject to change as we progress in our development and gather feedback from our users.
+Contributors are welcome to tackle any of these enhancements:

+### Short-Term Goals
+- **Adding Functionality for Additional Email Providers**
+  - [ ] Integrate support for Office365 via the Microsoft Graph API.
+  - [ ] Add functionality to handle emails from Yahoo using OAuth and Yahoo's Mail API.

+- **User Interface Enhancements**
+  - [ ] Develop a graphical user interface (GUI) to make the tool accessible for non-technical users.
+  - [ ] Implement GUI elements that allow users to customize settings and view summaries interactively.

+### Mid-Term Goals
+- **Preset Prompt Customization for LLaMA3 8B**
+  - [ ] Conduct usability testing to gather data on current prompt effectiveness.
+  - [ ] Develop better preset prompt options based on testing feedback.
+  - [ ] Optimize and customize prompts to improve the accuracy and relevance of generated summaries with the LLaMA3 8B model.

+### Long-Term Goals
+- **Extended Support and Integration**
+  - [ ] Create a Telegram bot that users can interact with to receive updates and summaries directly on their mobile devices.
+  - [ ] Ensure the Telegram bot supports commands for immediate interaction and scheduled summaries.

+### How to Contribute
+To contribute to the project, please follow the steps outlined in our `CONTRIBUTING.md` file.
+We encourage you to pick up tasks from the roadmap, or suggest new features or improvements by opening an issue.
+For major changes, please open an issue first to discuss what you would like to change.

+We appreciate your interest and contributions to making this project more robust and user-friendly!

 ## License